vuejs/rfcs/active-rfcs/0000-initial-placeholder-for-vue-router.md

 # Unresolved questions

 - I haven't looked into the impacts of implementing this on Vue Devtools and how it would look like.
-If anyone knows about this, let me know.
+AFAIK it should be ok, but if anyone knows about this, let me know.
+- Also I haven't looked into how this would look like when there are `<transition>`s in the `<router-view>` itself, but AFAIK it should be ok.